groxaxo/WhisperLiveKit/available_models.md

 | large-v2 | Slowest | Excellent | Yes | Yes | Best overall quality |
 | large-v3 | Slowest | Excellent | Yes | Yes | Maximum accuracy |
 | large-v3-turbo | Fast | Excellent | Yes | No | Fast, high-quality transcription |

+### Bundled OpenVINO INT8 Snapshot

+When you select `large-v3` (or `large`), WhisperLiveKit automatically loads the bundled OpenVINO INT8 encoder found in `whisper-large-v3-int8-ov/` for the SimulStreaming backend.
+This gives a CPU-only deployment better latency while the PyTorch decoder continues to deliver full AlignAtt functionality.
+If the OpenVINO assets are missing, the system falls back to the standard PyTorch encoder.

 ### Additional Considerations